azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 **Register a Multi-tenant application - this allows users from Azure AD tenants to sign-in to your B2C tenant**

 From the Azure AD B2C portal, select App registration, create a friendly name for the app, and select the “Accounts in any organization directory or any identity provider…” under the Supported Account Types.
-By selecting this application option, it makes teh application a Multi-tenant appn, thus making it available to Azure AD tenants.
+By selecting this application option, it makes the application type to be a Multi-tenant app, thus making it available to Azure AD tenants.
 Details about Multi-tenant Azure AD applications can be found here:  https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant

 The reply url (redirect URI) should be your b2c tenant instance’s reply uRL  (replace “your-B2C-tenant-name” with your tenant’s name.).
 https://your-B2C-tenant-name.b2clogin.com/your-B2C-tenant-name.onmicrosoft.com/oauth2/authresp